We may have a chocolate & black litter on the way! If breeding was successful, pups would be due around Sept 8th

 The Puppy Placement Process

 First, we need you to provide us some information via our Puppy Placement Questionnaire to give us an idea of the type of puppy we would try to place with you and your family.
 We recommend that you do this in advance of the puppies being born as our litters are spoken for very quickly.
-Please CLICK HERE to access the Puppy Placement Questionnaire and CLICK HERE for the Purchase Agreement we will be signing at time of purchase.
+Please CLICK HERE to access the Puppy Placement Questionnaire and CLICK HERE the Purchase Agreement we will be signing at time of purchase.
 Those individuals that contact us will receive email updates and texts from us at key stages throughout the breeding, whelping and development process.
 These stages are as follows:

 Prior to Breeding